 In the past, and for most of my life, I suffered with 4 terrible colds per year that always turned into flus with or without bronchitis and/or sinusitis.

 In 2016, I took a hard look at how I was treating myself, how much time i was dedicating to being proactive vs. reactive (which was little to none) and decided to make a change.
-I adopted an anti-inflammatory lifestyle that included low sugar foods, lemon water, Ki’s Kitchen Turmeric tea, essential oils, vitamin supplements (i’m deficient in vit.
+I adopted an anti-inflammatory lifestyle that included low sugar foods, warm lemon water, Ki’s Kitchen Turmeric tea, essential oils, vitamin supplements – B complex, D, B12, C. (i was deficient in vit.
 B12 and D), and daily exercise.
+And of course, the mental work – gratitude and forgiveness journaling and meditation or quiet time.

 Since making that change I have not been sick once.
-Even when my husband has come home feeling under the weather, I double up on our regular holistic routine, and by morning all signs of illness are gone.
+Even when my husband has come home feeling under the weather, I double up on our regular holistic routine, add in some concentrated elderberry syrup and tulsi/clove/ginger tea, and by morning all signs of illness are gone.

 I will admit, in the beginning it took a bit out of me to remember to incorporate everything into our lives.
 But, after a couple of months it became routine.
 Sure, it takes a bit of a bite out of our monthly income to live this way, but when I consider that we no longer need time off due to illness, it also means no need to purchase medication.